VATPAC Tutorial: Conditional Clearances

 "BEHIND THE ARRIVING A320, LINE UP [RUNWAY 34L] AND WAIT, QFA123."

-This means the pilot must indentify the traffic referred to in the conditional clearance, wait for the arriving aircraft to pass, taxi onto the runway and await further instructions.
+This means the pilot must identify the traffic referred to in the conditional clearance, wait for the arriving aircraft to pass, taxi onto the runway and await further instructions.
 If any doubt exists, the pilot shall hold position and confirm the clearance with ATC.